FORGET EVERYTHING YOU KNOW1 of 12

 For decades, Winter Soldier operated in secret, even training other Marvel characters such as Black Widow and the All-New Wasp, and being used by the Soviets as a weapon to shape politics during the Cold War.

-Bucky's history isn't so secret anymore, as he's gone on to operate as Captain America in Steve's stead, and lead several teams, including the current iteration of the Thunderbolts.
+Bucky's history isn't so secret anymore, as he's gone on to operate as Captain America in Steve's stead, and lead several teams, including the most recent iteration of the Thunderbolts.

 Wolverine's history was one of Marvel's most closely-guarded secrets for decades.
 Bits and pieces of his lost memory were restored over the years, but even these revelations were questionable.

 Wolverine's actual history, finally revealed in 2001's Wolverine: Origin, dates him back to the 19th century, as the child of a servant of a wealthy landowner.